2157 Gross Tons

 Diving the Northeastern

 The amidships tank sections have collapsed into an interesting collection of plates and piping, leading to the structure which once supported the wooden pilothouse placed amidships (which is now buried in the sand along the port side of the wreck).
 The strain of years of winter storms and hurricanes has broken the hull into two parts, causing a fracture amidships completely across the hull.
-Swimming aft, a diver will then encounter the boilers, still flanked by the ship's sidewalls and companionways - the starboard one you can still swim through.
+Swimming aft, a diver will then encounter the boilers, still flanked by the ship's sidewalls and companionways - the starboard one you can still swim through but is now rapidly deteriorating.
 The triple expansion engine is behind the boilers in the very aft of the vessel.
 A confusion of plating and beams with many spaces between and below them is contained within the intact stern section.
 This is the remains of the stern deck house, which contained crews' quarters and the galley as evidenced by the artifacts located there, broken pottery and a large "claw foot" iron bathtub.

 Send mail to email@example.com with

 Copyright © 2010 Dive Hatteras llc Last modified: March 28, 2022

 All Information, Content and Photos contained on the DiveHatteras web site is property of and copyright by DiveHatteras LLC, Dave and Ann Sommers, unless otherwise noted and my not be used without permission.